DEPART LONDON FOR BANGKOK

-FLY BANGKOK NORTH TO CHIANG RAI, DOI LANG & THA TON
+FLY BANGKOK NORTH TO CHIANG RAI, TRANSFER TO CHIANG SAEN

-If time permits, we will have a brief look at the river from the hotel, where Black-collared Starlings and Stejneger’s Stonechats may be found, before paying a late afternoon visit to a local riverbed.
-Here we can search for wintering Jerdon’s Bushchat and Citrine Wagtail, plus Long-tailed Shrike and Pied Harrier.
+If time permits, once we have checked in, we will take a quick look at the river from the hotel.
+Black-collared Starlings and Stejneger’s Stonechats may be seen before we pay a late afternoon visit to a local riverbed.
+Here we can search again for wintering Jerdon’s Bushchat and Citrine Wagtail, plus Long-tailed Shrike and Pied Harrier.
+Night Tha Ton

-The forested hills of northern Thailand extend across the border into neighbouring Burma (Myanmar), and are rich in birdlife.
-This is especially so in January and February, when the region’s numerous resident species are boosted by an abundance of wintering birds from northern Asia.
+The forested hills of Northern Thailand extend across the border into neighbouring Burma (Myanmar), and are rich in birdlife.
+This is especially so in late autumn and winter, when the region’s numerous resident species are boosted by an abundance of wintering birds from Northern Asia.
 Possibilities include Brown Shrike, Dusky Warbler, Eyebrowed Thrush and Olive-backed Pipit... and the prospect of getting to grips with an excellent selection of these over the coming days will fill our dreams tonight!

 Gradually working our way back down, we will stop to bird along the roadside forest edge and to sit and watch at more small feeding areas.
 Here we have the chance for more great views of new species: lovely White-gorgeted and Rufous-gorgeted Flycatchers, Chestnut-headed Tesias, and both Himalayan and Red-flanked Bluetails.
 The scarce Crested Finchbill can be locally common here and we may also find Crimson-breasted Woodpecker, Whiskered Yuhina and White-bellied Redstart.
 As well as great birding, there are spectacular views from the escarpment over the Burmese Highlands.
 This is a seldom visited and poorly known corner of Thailand, with much still to be discovered and we might be lucky to spot one or two rare species, such as Red-tailed Laughingthrush or Scarlet Finch.

 The pine trees up here hold populations of Cinereous and Yellow-bellied Tits, and are home also to the rare and highly localised Giant Nuthatch.
-The not so rare Cook’s Swift (now 'split' from Pacific Swift) breeds and roosts in limestone caves nearby and may pass overhead in huge numbers.
-Two nights Tha Ton
+The not-so-rare Cook’s Swift (now 'split' from Pacific Swift) breeds and roosts in limestone caves nearby and may pass overhead in huge numbers.
+Night Tha Ton

 THE FORESTED BORDER PEAKS OF DOI LANG & DOI ANG KHANG